RoamGuru Roam Guru

 The highlight: The Temple de la Sibylle, modeled after a Roman temple in Tivoli, sits on a cliff 30 meters above the lake.
 The view from the belvedere encompasses the park's artificial wilderness and, beyond it, the Paris skyline including Sacré-Cœur.

-Local secret: The Rosa Bonheur bar, located in a former park pavilion, serves drinks and food with outdoor seating that feels like a private garden.
-Sunday afternoons turn into impromptu dance parties.
+Local secret: The Rosa Bonheur bar, located in a former park pavilion near the lake, serves drinks and food with outdoor seating that feels like a private garden.
+Sunday afternoons turn into impromptu dance parties that last until sunset.

 Jardin des Tuileries